KevinConti/kevinconti/content/blog/my-best-advice-for-founders/my-best-advice-for-founders.md

 And so on and so fourth.

-So, in this example we understand that the number of people who show a trait (1,000 cancer-free meat eaters) is not important unless we know the total sample size (billions of people in the world).
-Also, we know that just because two things are correlated, it takes FAR more effort to prove any sort of causal link.
+There's a similar joke along the same vein.
+Throughout history, as the number of pirates has gone down, global warming has increased.
+The conclusion: Pirates prevent global warming!

 ![](/forestry/pirates.jpg)

+Obviously, this isn't true.
+But think of how many other examples besides pirates we could find.
+It's infinitely more difficult to confirm a causal hypothesis than to reject one.

+For example, it only takes one black swan to reject the hypothesis that "All swans are white".
+But even after seeing 1,000,000,000 white swans, we still can't confirm that same hypothesis.

-Now, let's apply this to business.
+#### Now, let's apply this to business.

 If there are 1,000 biographies on ultra-successful startup founders, and they all say that hard work, skill, and luck are what they used to create their unicorn, what should we think?